-You can use the -type option to create a disk in write-through mode, which will not be affected by snapshots; see Section 5.2.1, "Virtual Disk Image (VDI) files" for details.
+You can use the -type option to create a disk in write-through mode, which will not be affected by snapshots; see chapter 5.1, Virtual Disk Image (VDI) files, page 54 for details.
 (As described there, you cannot create a VDI with the "immutable" type, as it would then always remain empty.)

-7.13.
-VBoxManage modifyvdi
+8.13 VBoxManage modifyvdi